 By eating on a regular and consistent basis, your body stays fueled and doesn’t have to worry about a time without food.

 The more lean body mass you have, the higher your metabolism will be.
 To increase your lean muscle mass, you need to start building more muscle.
 Sounds easy.
 Start out by doing simple weight resistant movements.
 For beginners this may be using a resistant band like in these exercises.
 For stronger individuals, you can start with squat and lunges while holding weights, or you can just lift heavy things.
-I also take this supplement to help me increase my lean muscle mass naturally.

 The more muscle and less fat you have will increase your BMR as well.
 You will be able to eat more just being you.
 Now that sounds like my kind of an eating plan.